Wyoming Interactive Logo

 What is GEO?

-Most commonly, GEO now refers to optimizing website content for LLMs such as Chat GPT, but can also include optimizing for Google’s AI overviews that appear in traditional SERPs and even voice search through tools such as Siri.
+Most commonly, GEO now refers to optimizing website content for large language models (LLMs) such as ChatGPT, but it can also include optimizing for Google’s AI overviews that appear in traditional SERPs and even voice search through tools such as Siri.

 Why is GEO becoming increasingly important?